IBM/crypto-masterkey-keystore/README.md

 1. These random keys and passphrases should be generated dynamically at installation time, and they should, themselves, be protected by a randomly generated key.
 This is often termed the 'master key' because it is used to secure all other cryptographic keys and passwords.

-1. Master keys should be generated using a key stretching algorithm like PBKDF2 from data gathered from multiple sources.
-At least one of these sources should be tied to the hardware on which the system is running.
+1. Master keys should be generated using a key stretching algorithm like HKDF from data gathered from multiple sources.
+At least one of these sources may be tied to the hardware on which the system is running.
 Best practices would NOT store this master key _anywhere_.
 It would be re-generated at each system startup from the fixed multiple data sources, some random, some machine-specific.

 1. Note that depending on the method by which you gather machine-specific data to create a master key, you may need to create a method whereby the master key can be recorded and placed in a safe place immediately after installation.
 If you do this, do not forget to also create a means whereby the system can be restarted from the master key if there is some sort of equipment failure.